Jiu Jitsu Armbar: Everything You Need to Know

 Rubber Guard Armbar

-The rubber guard armbar is another awesome jiu-jitsu armbar that should try.
-It’s one of the most dangerous submissions in BJJ grappling, as well as in mixed martial arts (MMA).
+The rubber guard armbar is another awesome jiu-jitsu armbar that you should try.
+It’s one of the most dangerous submissions in BJJ grappling and mixed martial arts (MMA).

-Eddie Bravo’s rubber guard attacks system demonstrates that he is one of the most forward-thinking martial arts instructors in the world.
+Eddie Bravo’s rubber guard attack system demonstrates that he is one of the world’s most forward-thinking martial arts instructors.

-The Rubber Guard, on the other hand, is constantly being refined by jiu-jitsu and mixed martial arts practitioners.
+On the other hand, the Rubber Guard is constantly being refined by jiu-jitsu and mixed martial arts practitioners.

-Additionally, there are a plethora of submissions that you can perform from this guard variation including the armbar.
-As a matter of fact, how do you get an armbar from the rubber guard?
+Additionally, this guard variation allows you to perform many submissions, including the armbar.
+How do you get an armbar from the rubber guard?

 Throughout the next tutorial video, you’ll discover how to do the rubber guard armbar by Eddie Bravo.